Mazhar1-2/portfolio/index.md

 ## Experience

 **Graduate Research Student (_Jun 2021 - Present_)**
 - Analyzed Birds and climate data to fit and validate predictive models in Python, achieving a high R2 value of 0.90.
-These Models predicted the population decline of some bird species across North America
+These Models predicted the population decline of some bird species across North America.
 <img src="/images/BBB.png?raw=true"/>